kridesav/Helip/README.md

 - Lipas.fi data integration: We are using always up-to-date data from Jyväskylä University's public project that lists every existing sports venue/area.
 - User-friendly interface: Helip is designed to be user-friendly and intuitive, so users can easily navigate and find the information they need.
 - React + React Native: The application is developed using React and React Native, enabling an efficient and high-performance mobile experience.
-- Developped with both Android and IOS in mind.
+- Developed with both Android and IOS in mind.

 Helip makes finding sports facilities in Finland effortless and gives users the opportunity to enjoy a diverse range of sports offerings in the country.